 Infographic Style Brief¶

-This brief is the shared contract for the five documentation infographics planned in
+This brief records the shared contract for the five documentation infographics produced from

-sdd/epics/202605/docs_gpt_image_infographics.md.
-It confirms the target docs, insertion points, visual language, and
+their sidecar prompts, target docs, insertion points, visual language, and semantic guardrails stay aligned.

 Shared Visual Contract¶

 - Use a landscape architecture-infographic composition that reads well at GitHub Markdown width.
-Match the existing
+Match the current

-docs/images/*-infographic.pngfamily: approximately 16:9, light background, crisp blocks, clear arrows, and limited short labels. - Prefer a neutral base with distinct accent colors for different concept groups.
+docs/images/*-infographic.pngfamily: 16:9 PNGs, light background, crisp blocks, clear arrows, and limited short labels. - Prefer a neutral base with distinct accent colors for different concept groups.
 Avoid a one-hue palette, decorative gradients, logos, fake terminal screenshots, and paragraph-length text inside the raster image.

-- Each final image needs a sidecar prompt file next to the PNG.
-The sidecar should include the final prompt, target insertion point, intended alt text, and any post-processing notes.
+- Each final image has a sidecar prompt file next to the PNG.
+The sidecar should include the final prompt, target insertion point, intended alt text, and any post-processing notes; update it whenever the image is regenerated or relabeled.

 - Embed images with relative Markdown links such as